doc4d/4d-web-studio/docs/getting-started/overview.md

 :::note Info

-4D web studio does not allow "converting" a 4D desktop form into a 4D webform.
+4D Web Studio does not allow "converting" a 4D desktop form into a 4D webform.

 :::